-Making this easy Strawberry Galette recipe takes literally zero effort with incredible delicious results!
+Making this easy Strawberry Galette recipe takes literally zero effort with incredible delicious results, the most perfect Spring and Summer pie!
 Flaky and buttery pie crust - that comes together in 3 minutes - loaded with strawberries and baked to perfection!

-What is a Galette?
+📖 What is a Galette

-Galette is a term used in French cuisine referring to various types of flat round or free-form crusty desserts and it is probably my favourite type of pie!
-These free-form pies are quick to make without any special equipment, easy to assemble and can be filled with a variety of delicious fruits, check out my peach galette, and blueberry galette.
+Galette is a term used in French cuisine referring to various types of flat round or free-form crusty desserts and it is probably my favorite type of pie!
+They can be made in any shape, definitely don´t need to stick to a round shape!
+These free-form pies are quick to make without any special equipment, easy to assemble, and can be filled with a variety of delicious fruits, check out my peach galette, and blueberry galette.

 For the pie crust

 - Flour: Use all purpose flour for this Strawberry galette recipe.
 If you want to be a pro when it comes to deciding what type of flour to use in your baking, please read my flour guide

 - Salt: An essential ingredient in most dessert recipes.
 Balances flavor and enhances other ingredients.
 This is a sweet-tart dough yet the salt will perfectly balance the flavors

 - Sugar: I am using a tiny bit of granulated sugar in the pie crust of this Strawberry Galette but it is not necessary.
 In general, pie crust should not be sweet, it is the filling that brings the sweetness.
 If you want to learn about the different types of sugar and how to use them in baking, please read my sugar guide